Locations:

 What is propolis?

-Propolis is a mixture of beeswax, resin and oils that bees collect and use to build and repair their hives.
+Propolis (aka bee glue, bee putty or hive dross) is a substance that bees collect and use to build and repair their hives.
+It’s made up of beeswax, resin and oils.
 It’s not the same thing as honey, beeswax or bee pollen, though they all fall into the category of “bee byproducts,” aka products made by bees.
-You may also hear propolis called:

-Propolis has been used since ancient times for everything from varnishing Italian violins to making Greek perfume.
+Since ancient times, propolis has been used for everything from varnishing Italian violins to making Greek perfume.
 Historically, it was thought to help heal wounds, prevent infections and even ease the symptoms of cancer treatments.

 It’s true that propolis is a natural substance that contains more than 500 compounds, including polyphenols, which are plant-based nutrients that help your body manage inflammation and fight oxidative stress.